mpv-player/mpv/DOCS/man/mpv.rst

     Play a path from  Samba share.

 ``bd://[title][/device]`` ``--bluray-device=PATH``
     Play a Blu-Ray disc.
-Currently, this does not accept iso files.
-Instead, you must mount the iso file as filesystem, and point ``--bluray-device`` to the mounted directly.
+Currently, this does not accept ISO files.
+Instead, you must mount the ISO file as filesystem, and point ``--bluray-device`` to the mounted directly.

 ``bdnav://[title][/device]``